Bronx & Westchester Slip & Fall Attorney

 One of the most common accident types, a slip and fall can cause serious injuries to a victim.
 When a slip and fall accident occurs on another person’s property, though, a victim may be able to file a premises liability claim for damages.
-To start filing your claim today, consult with a Bronx & New Rochelle slip and fall attorney.
+To start filing your claim today, consult with a Bronx & Westchester slip & fall attorney.

 Causes of Slip and Fall Accidents